everdimension/heroku-webapp2-python2-starter/README.md

   at `<your-app-name>.herokuapp.com`
 </details>

-First, create an account on https://heroku.com
+First, create a Heroku account on https://heroku.com
 Then, see [heroku installation instructions](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) After installing heroku, you need *login* to heroku in your terminal by running `heroku login` command.
 See